 A certificate will not be issued unless all Commonwealth requirements about the ship or aircraft and its cargo have been met.

 The Department of Defence is responsible for administering Australia's export controls on defence and strategic goods.
-Controls are administered in accordance with the Customs (Prohibited Exports) Regulations 1958, Regulation 13E.
+Controls are administered in accordance with the Customs (Prohibited Exports) Regulations 1958, Regulations 13E - EK.

-The exception is for nuclear fuels and special fissionable material, which are administered by the Department of Industry - formerly the Department of Resources, Energy and Tourism.
+The exception is for nuclear fuels and special fissionable material, which are administered by the Department of Industry, Innovation and Science.

-The Defence Trade Controls Act 2012 is the legislative basis to regulate the intangible, or non-physical, supply and publication of DSGL technology and the brokering of DSGL goods and technologies.
+The Defence Trade Controls Act 2012 regulates the supply and publication of DSGL technology and the brokering of DSGL goods and technologies.

 The Act includes provisions regulating: